 - Approval for Early Admission/High School Dual Enrollment.

 All official high school transcripts should list the date of graduation, or when the diploma was received.
-Transcripts are only considered official if they are submitted by a school official (such as a counselor); transcripts submitted by the student are not considered official unless they are mailed in a signed, sealed envelope.
+Transcripts are only considered official if they are submitted by a school official (such as a counselor).
 Applicants who have obtained a General Education Development (GED) diploma must submit official transcripts from a state Department of Education.

 Transfer candidates must also submit all official college transcripts from all institutions attended.
 More information is available on the Transfer Students page.